thavidu/geocode/readme.md

-A simple json-based REST service for geocoding given addresses
+A simple json-based REST service for geocoding given addresses.
+It utilizes the [HERE service](https://developer.here.com/documentation/geocoder/topics/quick-start-geocode.html) upstream and falls back to [Google Maps](https://developers.google.com/maps/documentation/geocoding/start) if the HERE service either fails or does not return a result.

 # Requirements